netcreateorg/lessons/_items/ModernAncient.md

 ## What learning goals does this template support?

-- Disciplinary goals
-D2.His.2.6-8.
+- D2.His.2.6-8.
 Classify series of historical events and developments as examples of change and/or continuity.
-D2.His.3.6-8.
+- D2.His.3.6-8.
 Use questions generated about individuals and groups to analyze why they, and the developments they shaped, are seen as historically significant.

 ## What data literacy outcomes does this template support?